5GinFIRE/eu.5ginfire.portal.api/README.md

 The admin user is admin, password = changeme.

-Jetty can also serve the web project under http://localhost:13000/mp to do this, edit the pom.xml and edit the line `<resourceBase>/home/ubuntu/ws/eu.5ginfire.portal.web/src</resourceBase>` the run again the api project to serve also the web
+Jetty can also serve the web project under http://localhost:13000/mp .
+See the pom.xml at the line `<resourceBase>${project.basedir}/../eu.5ginfire.portal.web/src</resourceBase>`

 Licenses
 --------